PranavThoppe/TokenTrading/PROJECT_REPORT.md

 ## Project Overview

-**TokenTrading** is a blockchain-based fantasy football trading card platform built on Ethereum.
+**TokenTrading** is a blockchain-based NFL trading card platform built on Ethereum.
 It enables users to purchase NFT card packs, open them with randomness from Chainlink VRF, collect cards, trade them peer-to-peer, and auction them.

 ---